Buying Prints, Books and Gift Vouchers FAQs

 - Choose which filter to use, if any.

-- Check for and remove distractions from the image, especially at the edges.
+- Check for and remove distractions from the image, especially at the edges, by moving myself not physically changing the landscape!
 A tripod is really helpful for this.

-- Check camera settings to make sure the image will match your expectations; use a small aperture like f22 if you want everything in focus, use a fast shutter speed of at least 1/100 sec to freeze water droplets from a waterfall in mid-air.
+- Check camera settings to make sure the image will match my expectations; use a small aperture like f22 if I want everything in focus, use a fast shutter speed of at least 1/100 sec to freeze water droplets from a waterfall in mid-air.

 I also take photographs that people ask me to or to fill gaps in my library after receiving requests.